ibm-cloud-docs/messages-for-rabbitmq/howto-resources-scaling.md

 ## Scaling Considerations
 {: #scaling-considerations}

 - Scaling your deployment up might cause your RabbitMQ to restart.
-If you scale RAM or CPU and your deployment needs to be moved to a host with more capacity, then the RabbitMQ is restarted as part of the move.
+If your scaled deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.

 - Scaling down RAM or CPU does not trigger restarts.